College football early signing period winners, and others with work to do

 Class rank: Unranked

 You read that right.
 UCLA is currently unranked after the first day of the early signing period.
 ESPN's class rankings go down to the No. 50 classes and UCLA is outside the top 50.
-In the talent-rich state of California, that is remarkable to have an unranked class this late in the process.
+In the talent-rich state of California, it is remarkable for the Bruins to have an unranked class this late in the process.

 Coach Chip Kelly and his staff wanted to take a slow, methodical approach to recruiting, but with the early signing period that strategy might not work.